 Access

-A range of people have been involved in helping us to create The Box, and we’ve thought carefully about the different barriers people may face in visiting us.
-There are lots of access needs to consider and we have more to do to get this right.
-If you have a suggestion for how we can improve your visit please let us know at [email protected]
+There are lots of access needs to consider and we are continually working on this.
+If you have a suggestion for how we can improve your visit please let us know at [email protected].

-Enquiries about The Box can be made in person at our Welcome Desk, via phone on 01752 304774, email at [email protected] or through social media.
+For assistance during your visit, please head to our Welcome Desk, or for advance enquiries please phone on 01752 304774 or email [email protected].
 During busy periods our team may be helping visitors on site, but we will respond to your enquiry as soon as we can.

 Visiting The Box